Explanation of Course Numbers

 Review of the current literature to identify clinical, operational, educational, and administrative issues important in the leadership of EMS.

-EHS 2175.
-Community Risk Management and Safety in EHS.
+EHS 3175.
+Community Risk Management and Safety in Emergency Health Services.
 3 Credits.

-This course introduces the EHS professional to the benefits of community information and community relations.
-Students analyze strategies for introducing risk reduction programs and apply these concepts in the development of such programs.
+The benefits of community information and community relations.
+Strategies for introducing risk reduction programs and their application to developing of such programs.

 An integrative approach to humanitarian relief operations, including factors that can influence relief delivery, field planning considerations, and the roles and limitations of non-governmental organizations, international organizations, local government, and various federal and civilian and military agencies.
 Emphasis on medical aspects of working with particular populations such as women, children, the elderly, and culturally underrepresented or persecuted population subsets.